jamii/jamii.github.com/source/_posts/2016-10-11-a-practical-relational-query-compiler-in-500-lines.markdown

 3. Automatic query planning might not be essential for every use-case.
 It certainly makes sense for interactive usage, and for cases where you are splicing user input into a query.
 But in cases where the queries are fixed and you have a rough idea of what the data looks like, it's possible to gain many of the benefits of a query compiler without the opacity of a full query planner.

 I have a plenty more ideas for the query compiler and language, but I think for the next month or two I'm going to switch focus to the other side of Imp - building interactive GUIs on top of relations and views.

+_Thanks to Lindsey Kuper and Joe Edelman for comments, and to Michael Malis for advice on tuning Postgres._